RS-PYTHON/rs-testmeans/docs/add_mockups_data.md

+# Foo
+test github

-# 1. Add data into RS testmeans CADIP simulator
+# Add data into RS testmeans CADIP simulator

 To add data into the CADIP simulator, follow these steps to populate the **config** folder for each station.